 The Bank employs staff from a wide variety of backgrounds, origins, experiences and cultures.
-We recognise, respect and value people's differences in terms of skills, experience, background, race and gender and this is reflected both within the organisation, in our recruitment and promotion process and in the way we treat our customers.
+It recognises, respects and values people's differences in terms of skills, experience, background, race and gender and this is reflected both within the organisation, in its recruitment and promotion process and in the way it treats its customers.

-We believe in treating each other fairly, with dignity and respect and creating an environment where every individual is given equal access to opportunities to fully develop their potential.
-In line with our values, we listen and respect one another's opinions and promote an inclusive culture for all staff.
+Employees believe in treating each other fairly, with dignity and respect and creating an environment where every individual is given equal access to opportunities to fully develop their potential.
+In line with our values, we listen, respect one another's opinions, and promote an inclusive culture for all staff.
 We work co-operatively with our colleagues, whilst recognising their different strengths and abilities.
 In our behaviour, we are trustworthy and honest and we are transparent and respectful of one another and of our opinions.
+During the year, the Bank established a Diversity and Inclusion Committee whose aim is to lead, guide and support the Bank's Diversity and Inclusion agenda to help create an environment and embed practices that support equal access to opportunities for professional growth and advancement.